iwanders/pico2w_thing_91c27/board/README.md

 Key takehome is that it is not known which brightness we get when ordering, but a particular reel has a particular brightness group.
 Using this code on the reel, one can pick the resistor value.

-### Power Good
+Lets go for a nice traffic light, easy to remember, and with battery disconnected we see a green LED:

+- Power Good: Green, PG pin on battery charger
+- Charging: Orange, STAT1 pin on battery charger
+- EOC: Red, STAT2 pin on battery charger

+#### Red
-PG pin on battery charger, VBus is from USB, so 5V, the pin sinks.
+VBus is from USB, so 5V, the pin sinks.

 - Color: `super red`:
 - `KS EELP41.22-P1R2-58-A8J8-020-R18`